-Prior to departing for the incident, the Vendor shall provide to Dispatch the following: name of the Crew Boss (CRWB) dispatched with the resources, a crew manifest including two contact phone numbers for the crew, and the estimated time of departure and estimated time of arrival from the point of dispatch.
+Prior to departing for the incident, the Contractor shall provide to Dispatch the following: name of the Crew Boss dispatched with the resources, a crew manifest including two contact phone numbers for the crew, and the estimated time of departure and estimated time of arrival from the point of dispatch.

-Dispatch offices will provide an email copy of the resource order to the Vendor.
+The Contractor is required to provide a copy of their resource order, manifest, contact information and Agreement to the Plans and Finance Units upon check-in.
 The Crew Boss is the designated representative for the crew on an incident regarding all matters pertaining to this agreement.